Magic Chairs

 Magic Chairs is the third studio album from Danish indie rock group Efterklang.
 The album is the band's first release on their new label 4AD, and was released on February 22, 2010 and a day later in North America.
 The album was also released on the band's own label, Rumraket, in Scandinavia.
-The band began recording the album in January 2009 in studios across Copenhagen and Århus, Denmark, and mixed the album with producer Gareth Jones.
-The first single "Modern Drift" was released as a free MP3 track on 4AD's website on November 19, 2009, and the music video for the song premiered on January 25, 2010 (link).
+The band began recording the album in January 2009 in studios across Copenhagen and Aarhus, and mixed the album with producer Gareth Jones.
+The first single "Modern Drift" was released as a free MP3 track on 4AD's website on November 19, 2009, and the music video for the song premiered on January 25, 2010.